-- For individuals admitted with a primary diagnosis of substance use disorder, providers may choose to complete a multidimensional assessment meeting the criteria in Chapter IV of the Addiction and Recovery and Treatment Services Manual. - A psychiatric evaluation must be completed at admission by a psychiatrist, nurse practitioner or physician assistant or nurse practitioner working under the psychiatrist. - The 23-Hour Crisis Stabilization provider may use a psychiatric evaluation completed within 24 hours prior to admission by a psychiatrist or nurse practitioner to meet this requirement.
-Documentation that the 23-Hour Crisis Stabilization psychiatrist, nurse practitioner or physician assistant has reviewed and updated (as clinically necessary) the evaluation at admission must be in the clinical record. - 23-Hour Crisis Stabilization providers must have 24 hour inperson nursing.
-At a minimum, a nursing assessment must be completed at the time of admission to determine current medical needs.
+- At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment for determining medical necessity criteria and the individual's appropriateness for the service.
+See the Assessment Requirements section for details. - A psychiatric evaluation must be completed at admission by a psychiatrist, nurse practitioner or physician assistant or nurse practitioner working under the psychiatrist. - The 23-Hour Crisis Stabilization provider may use a psychiatric evaluation completed within 24 hours prior to admission by a psychiatrist or nurse practitioner to meet this requirement.
+Documentation that the 23-Hour Crisis Stabilization psychiatrist, nurse practitioner or physician assistant has reviewed and updated (as clinically necessary) the evaluation at admission must be in the clinical record.

+Nursing: 23-Hour Crisis Stabilization providers must have 24 hour in-person nursing.
+A nursing assessment meeting the requirements of 12VAC35-105-1890 must be completed at the time of admission.
 Nursing can be shared among co-located programs.

-- Providers must follow all requirements for care coordination (See Care Coordination Requirements of Mental Health Providers section of Chapter IV). - Coordination of withdrawal management services with a medical provider is required as necessary including medication and clinical supports. - Appropriate transition to the next level of care shall be required.
-Documentation must include a demonstration of active transitioning from 23-hour crisis stabilization to an appropriate level of care which includes care coordination and communication with the individual's MCO or FFS Contractor, service providers and other collateral contacts.
+Providers must follow all requirements for care coordination (See Care Coordination Requirements of Mental Health Providers section of Chapter IV).

+- Coordination of withdrawal management services with a medical provider is required as necessary. - Appropriate transition to the next level of care shall be required.
+Documentation must include a demonstration of active transitioning from 23-hour crisis stabilization to an appropriate level of care which includes coordination with the individual's MCO or FFS service authorization contractor, service providers and other collateral contacts. - The provider shall establish and maintain referral relationships with step-down programs appropriate to the population served; - The provider shall collaborate with the individual's primary care physician and other treatment providers such as psychiatrists, psychologists, and substance use disorder providers.